-Depending on the specific work task, setting, and exposure to biological or chemical agents, additional OSHA standards, including the following, may also apply:
+Depending on the specific work task, setting, and exposure to biological or chemical agents, applicable OSHA requirements may include:

 General Industry (29 CFR 1910)